aboutaaron/quizito/README.md

 quiz.on('someEventName', function (event) { /* your custom event here */ })
 ```

-### Watching for state
+### Watching Object values
-`Quizito.js` uses an implementation of [Object.watch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/watch) to monitor various object properties.
-This is primarily used to watch the "state" of the quiz. `Quizito.state` will hold the following values:
+`Quizito.js` uses [Watch.js](https://github.com/melanke/Watch.JS) to monitor various object properties.
+For example, you may want to watch the "state" of the quiz. `Quizito.state` holds the following values:

 - **'start'**: for when the quiz is first initialized
 - **'active'**: state for when the quiz is being taken